realworldocaml/book/en/guided-tour.md

-OCaml determines the type of an expression using a technique called _type inference_, by which it infers the type of a given expression based on what it already knows about the types of variables used in the expression, and on constraints on the types that arise from the structure of the code.
+OCaml determines the type of an expression using a technique called _type inference_, by which it infers the type of a given expression from the information it has about the types of variables along with constraints that are implied by the structure of the expression.

 As an example, let's walk through the process of inferring the type of `sum_if_true`.

-- OCaml requires that both arms of an `if` statement have the same type, so the expression `if test first then first else 0` requires that `first` must be the same type as `0`, which is `int`.
-  Similarly, from `if test second then second else 0` we can conclude that `second` has type `int`.
+- OCaml requires that both branches of an `if` statement have the same type, so the expression `if test first then first else 0` requires that `first` must be the same type as `0`, and so `first` must be of type `int`.
+Similarly, from `if test second then second else 0` we can infer that `second` has type `int`.
 - `test` is passed `first` as an argument.
 Since `first` has type `int`, the input type of `test` must be `int`.
 - `test first` is used as the condition in an `if` statement, so the